 • Gently press on the inside of your left knee to encourage it further away and intensify the stretch

-• Hold for 30 second – 2 minutes and repeat on other side
+• Hold for 30 seconds – 2 minutes and repeat on the other side

 These release exercises can be completed daily.
 Ideally at least 2-3 times a week.

 Another great way to get an even deeper release would be massage and acupuncture.

 Women's Health Physical Therapy Specialist at PhysioFit Physical Therapy & Wellness

 Kim Gladfelter is a physical therapist, Pilates instructor, educator, author, and co-founder of PhysioFit Physical Therapy & Wellness.
 She is known as a keen, well-rounded expert of healing through movement and women’s health specialist in the Silicon Valley area.

 Kim has helped men and women of all ages to stay active and feel their best.
 She also writes about managing pain in her health columns, blogs and the local Los Altos Town Crier newspaper as well as reaches out to the local community, support groups, schools, libraries, and sports centers to advise and educate on body awareness and therapeutic exercise.